 - Bosnia & Herzegovina: Full-Day Tour from Dubrovnik

 Kotor is one of the most stunning places you will ever see.
 Located at the very end of the narrow fjord, surrounded by high mountains this is a jaw-dropping place.

-But the incredible location isn’t the only reason to visit Kotor.
+But the incredible location isn’t the only reason to visit the place, there are so many great things to do in Kotor.

 The Kotor Old Town is small but so very charming, with narrow lanes, numerous churches, old palaces and so many cats.
 Wandering the streets of Kotor is a pure pleasure!

 Be sure to climb to the fortifications too – it might be exhausting but the views from up there are so rewarding!